jsonsystems/public/README.md

 3. Hyper-Schema - The hyper-media keywords of JSON Schema.

 JSONSchema.Net follows the Validation part of the overall specification.
-However, the extend to which this is true changes between specifications as keywords move between Core, Validation, and Hyper-Schema.
+However, the extent to which this is true changes between specifications as keywords move between Core, Validation, and Hyper-Schema.

 [json-schema.org/specification.html](http://json-schema.org/specification.html) is a good place to learning more.